libero/walking-skeleton/events/schema.md

 ### `happenedAt`

 Identifies when the event has happened (then it can get published, consumed, etc).
 It follows the `yyyy-mm-ddTHH:MM:SS+00:00` ISO 8601 format, and is expressed in UTC.

-### `entity`

-Identifies the unit of consistency that has produced the event: article run in the bot, article version in the articles store, podcast episode in journal-cms, an article's set of metrics in metrics, a single profile in profiles.

-All three information are required to uniquely identify it:

-- `service`: `[a-z\-]+`
-- `name`: `[a-z\-]+`
-- `identifier`: `.+` (possibly URL-friendly)

-This identifier may or may not correspond to a REST resource accessible through the API of the originating service.

 ### `type`